Loomi-me/hydrogen-reference-project/README.md

   - Cart management (add/remove items, open/close cart drawer, update cart attributes)

 > ⚠️ **Important**: Implementing the update cart-attributes method in the visually instrument
-> is crucial as it serves two essential purposes:
+> is crucial as it serves several essential purposes:
 > - Detecting the SPA sales channel
 > - Attributing orders to experiences for analytics purposes
-> - Checkout targeting for upsells and recommendations
+> - Advanced Checkout targeting for upsells and recommendations and preview of Checkout upsells
+> - Tracking subscription contracts in orders
 >
 > Make sure this functionality is properly implemented to ensure accurate tracking and analysis.
 > Clients Often forget to implement this method.